 Remember, even if a payment does fail, don’t remove your customer’s access to their service or subscription immediately.
 Doing so could accelerate the involuntary churn, as it could prompt them to search for an alternative from one of your competitors.

-Along with real-time settlement, lower transaction costs than cards and the elimination of chargebacks, VRPs also reduce churn.
-VRP doesn’t require re-authentication or re-authorisation, and since payment consent is tied to a bank account, it doesn’t expire until it’s revoked by you or the user.
+Along with providing real-time settlement, lower transaction costs than cards and the elimination of chargebacks, VRPs also reduce churn.
+VRPs don’t require re-authentication or re-authorisation, and since payment consent is tied to a bank account, they don’t expire until they’re revoked by you or the user.